sorah/acmesmith/docs/challenge_responders/route53.md

       ##  Required when you have multiple hosted zones for the same domain name.
       hosted_zone_map:
         "example.org.": "/hostedzone/DEADBEEF"

+      # Restore to original records on cleanup (after domain authorization).
+Default to false.
+      # Useful when you need to keep existing record as long as possible.
+      restore_to_original_records: true
 ```

 ## IAM Policy